DIY: brand identity guidelines

 When a brand really nails it, you’ll immediately start to notice the visual cohesion.
 Maybe you’ll see an item out in the world and it will remind you of the brand because it looks like them.
 You’ll also start to feel like you really “get” the brand.
 You might laugh at their jokes or feel a stronger sense of connection.
 Brands who are really well-defined and full-realized are more likely to be deeply loved by their audiences.

-write your own guidelines
+How to write your own guidelines

 You’ll need to actually look through a real brand identity guidebook to fully understand what goes into one but it’s also really hard to find them online because brands usually keep them for internal use only.
 That shouldn’t deter you from asking people to share them privately with you though.